unfoldingWord/uw-content-validation/README.md

 - `taRepoLanguageCode`, and `taRepoSectionName`: can be used to specify how the `SupportReference` field is checked in TA—defaults are 'en' and 'translate'
 - `twRepoUsername`, `twRepoBranchName`: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the TW files for checking
 - `extractLength`: an integer which defines how long excerpts of lines containing errors should be—the default is 15 characters—the package attempts to place the error in the middle of the extract
+- `cutoffPriorityLevel`: an integer which can define notices to not be detected—defaults to 0 so none are dropped.
+Note that this will also affect the `suggestion` response.

 Most of the high-level demonstrations allow a choice of one of three display formats for notices: